 About Victoria

-Victoria’s welcoming and diverse society, world-class schools and education institutions, amazing liveability scene make it a popular destination for international students.
+Victoria’s welcoming and diverse community, world-class universities and education providers, and vibrant liveable urban spaces make it a popular destination for international students.

-This compact state’s capital, Melbourne, is one of the world’s most liveable cities, which has been ranked by QS as Australia’s best student city since 2015.
+The state’s welcoming and safe capital, Melbourne, is consistently ranked as one of the world’s most liveable cities and has been ranked by QS as Australia’s best student city every year since 2015.

 Map of Victoria, Australia